List of heaviest bells: The Chion-in Temple Bell

 Cast in 1633, the 74-ton Chion-in Temple Bell, located in Kyoto, Japan, held the title of heaviest functioning bell in the world until 1810.

 From March 1839 until March 1896, the Mingun Bell was not functional due to the fact that it was not hanging freely from its shackles.
 During this period, the Chion-in Temple Bell regained its former title.

 The Mingun Bell

 Cast in 1808, the 90-ton Mingun Bell in Mingun, Sagaing Division, Burma became the heaviest functioning bell in the world from its suspension in 1810 until 23 March 1839.
 On that date, it was knocked off its supports by a large earthquake.
-Click here to see a photograph of the Mingun Bell as it appeared in the late 1800s.

 The Mingun Bell was resuspended in March 1896 by a team of men from the Irrawaddy Flotilla Company.
 The Mingun Bell was again the world's heaviest functioning bell from its resuspension in 1896 until 1902.

-The Mingun Bell regained its status as the heaviest functioning bell in the world in 1942.
+The Mingun Bell regained its status as the heaviest functioning bell in the world in 1942 and held that title until 2000.